slonigiraf/whitepaper/slonigiraf/ENG.md

 ### Total Private Enterprises Profit From The Educational Reform

-We estimated the demand of SLON tokens but didn't take into account any expenditures to promote and sell tokens.
-SLON tokens is a software product and expenditures can be approximated by other software companies.
-For example [Microsoft EBITDA comprise 49% of the sales in 2022](https://www.wsj.com/market-data/quotes/MSFT/financials/annual/income-statement).
-Let's produce simple estimations of EBITDA from selling SLON tokens to the different types of customers, see the Table 10:
+We estimated the demand for SLON tokens but didn't consider any expenditures to promote and sell tokens.
+SLON token is a software product; other software companies can approximate costs; for example [Microsoft's EBITDA comprised 49% of the sales in 2022](https://www.wsj.com/market-data/quotes/MSFT/financials/annual/income-statement).
+Let's produce simple estimations of EBITDA from selling SLON tokens to the different types of customers; see Table 10:

 **Table 10**